taocpp/json/doc/Events-Interface.md

 ```

 ...which is in fact so common that a (more general) convenience function `tao::json::from_string()` is included with the library.

-See the tables below for a complete list of included Events producers and consumers, and the convenience functions that use them in conjunction with JSON Values.
+The tables below list all included Events Producers, Consumers, and Filters, as well as the convenience functions where the source or destination is a Value.

 ## Consumer Interface